Five Rolex 24 storylines to watch in new premier GTP class - NBC Sports

 — Porsche Motorsport (@PorscheRaces) January 11, 2023

-“The road definitely was more windy than we initially thought.
+“The road definitely was windier than we initially thought.
 We all knew it was a challenge.”

 While it might have had the advantage from being on track first, Porsche Penske Motorsport’s goal also was to troubleshoot the rudimentary gremlins for its OEM rivals.